sahilrajput03/sahilrajput03/learn-infinite.md

   - https://www.remotion.dev/showcase#XJpfsCytTHSoAyVwfObPVXbNN64Thj2Z8pLvoqO1Ocs
   - Check this data visualization too: [Click here](https://www.remotion.dev/showcase#Anx7p2jNQLUsSWBOjnEzdo9xvfC9spsVyL01sk7esrtY)
 - I can may be use audio in a very interesting way though, for e.g, check [music of this video](https://www.remotion.dev/showcase#J8H3dOuyC01ZurH9NnSvd17oS00FUPKns8HnTO02KyCF02k).
 - I can use female voice to explain the code snippet i.e., voice over.
-For e.g, Sunny Leone, Kareena Kapoor, other famous personalities.
+For e.g, Sunny Leone, Kareena Kapoor, other famous personalities i.e, the user wish for by checking the speaker from the drop-down.

 Tradeoffs:
 - Never host on youtube because the content would be timeless as it will be updated anytime in future.